jacklijiahui/Lab2_TeamThimble-/README.md

 # Lab2_TeamThimble-
-This is Lab 2 for EE209 Robotic.
+This is Lab 2 for EE209 Robotics.

 ![](./images/drum.png)